Bogdan-Florian/Some-Crawler-Assignment/README.md

 - Another thing that impact the way we store it is how this dataset is going to be queried, e.g term or match

 - If scalling on this dataset then our strategies have to take into account how it will impact sharding thus we need to think of how large the dataset will grow.

+*How to run:
+Run npm install, install Redis, Elastic Search. consumer.js needs to be ran separately entry point is index.js for main app.*